kovalArt/IaC_project/backup_sla.md

 ## === InfluxDB ===

 ### Backup Coverage
-- What is backed up: InfluxDB data, telegraf database
+- What is backed up: InfluxDB data (telegraf database)
-- What is not backed up: Temporary files, Bind, nginx, agama, haproxy, keepalived
+- What is not backed up: Temporary files, Bind, nginx, agama, haproxy, keepalived and other services

 ### RPO (Recovery Point Objective)
 - Acceptable data loss: Up to 1 day